john-l-hansen/lindy-ladow-coaching-website/src/content/posts/2020-05-13-desk-for-minimalists.md

 description: Business Development
 featuredImage: /assets/img-cloudwave.jpg
 ---
-Creating and/or developing a business has a lot of moving parts.
-The spine of the company is the Chart of Accounts.
-From there there are endless possiblities.
+Business - Sales - Marketing - Customer Relation Managment Systems - Websites - Search Engine Optimmization - Accounting - Expense Management - Accounts Receiveables - Accounts Payables - Payroll - Taxes - Operations - Contracts - Warrenties - Property Manaegement - Human Resources - Satey - Asset Recovery - Service - Product - Processing Systems - Communications - Leadership - Collaboration - Mediation

-Like building a house the foundation must be sound and there needs to be organization.
-First there is a concept and then research and development of the product which can be a product or a service or both.
-Sales are where the transactions are defined and accounting is the backbone or accountability of the business.
+Like building a house, the foundation of a business is key.
+I used to say that the "Chart of Accounts" is the backbone of a business, now I say, it is the heart and head.

-Leaders at times are at a loss of how to stop the bleeding in their organizations or taking it to the next level.
+As businesses grow and adapt to outside infulences and with internal evolutions, leaders are striving for more collaboration in production and services.
 Leaders have the job of balancing vision with operation.

 Pausing to get clear is a luxury many leaders think they do not have time for.
-In reality taking time to reflect, consider and using association can save time and resources plus the journey becomes more joyful.
-They learn to trust themselves leading to a sense of adventure which incites curiosity for the next leg of their travels.
-People who learn to find this sacred space within themselves find themselves more calm and the answers and insights come easier with clarity.
+Taking time to reflect, consider and use association can save time and resources plus the path becomes clarified.
+Trust leads to a sense of adventure which incites curiosity.
+Learning to find this sacred space, calms and provides insights.

-Take time to reflect, ponder and use association just 5 minutes a day and work yourself up to 20 minutes a day.
+Take time to reflect, ponder and use association 5 minutes a day and work yourself up to 20 minutes a day.
+Association meaning link as many similiar ideas, words, energy you can.
 Morning works for me.
-There are many ways to do this like journaling, sitting still in silence and walking to name a few.
+There are many ways to do this like journaling, sitting still in silence, meditation and walking to name a few.

 ![](/assets/goodmorningla.jpeg)